justeat/JustTrack/README.md

 ```
 EventUser
 ```
-The effects of this change on your pre-defined events can be determined within the generated TrackingEvents.Swift file.
+The effects of this change on your pre-defined events can be determined within the generated TrackingEvents.swift file.

 Please note that any programs that adopt this version will need to adopt this new naming scheme.